 How can you help your child prepare for these assessments?

-- Ensure your child is familiar with the types of questions they will see as well as the mechanics of the computer-based assessment. (http://caaspp.org/practice-and-training/)
+- Ensure your child is familiar with the types of questions they will see as well as the mechanics of the computer-based assessment by visiting the CAASPP Online Practice and Training page

 - Ensure that your child is as rested as possible in order to perform well on the assessment.

 - Ensure that your child has something to eat before they come to school for testing.

 Please note: Students will need to use earbuds/headphones for portions of the test.
 Any type of earbuds/headphones that are used for mp3 music players, smartphones, or other devices that have a headphone input are acceptable.
 The school will have a small reserve on hand, but students should try to secure their own set of earbuds/headphones that can be used for the computer-based testing portion of the assessment.